What is a nasogastric tube?

 - The crushed medicine and water mixture can be pushed into the NG tube using a syringe.

-- Always rinse the NG tube with _____ml of water before and after giving any medicine through it.
+- Always rinse the NG tube with _____ml of water at the beginning and end of giving medicines, and before and after feeding bag changes.

 - Give each medicine separately.
 Do not mix medicines together.
 Rinse the tube with ____ml of water after each medicine.